Does anybody know the algorithm behind the “reduce” component?

 Visvalingam Whyatt

-The Visvalingam–Whyatt algorithm, also known as the Visvalingam's algorithm, is an algorithm that decimates a curve composed of line segments to a similar curve with fewer points.
+The Visvalingam–Whyatt algorithm, or simply the Visvalingam algorithm, is an algorithm that decimates a curve composed of line segments to a similar curve with fewer points, primarily for usage in cartographic generalisation.

 Points are assigned an importance based on local conditions, and points are removed from the least important to most important.